 • Merch and apparel brand stores

 This approach works best when combined with the best print on demand platforms offers.
+In the USA, it helps improve positioning and average order value.
+In India, it helps sellers stay focused, reduce waste, and serve clearer customer segments.

 Benefits of Print on Demand When Done Right